syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ## Highlight

-Each shape in the Map can be highlighted during mouse hover on the Map elements such as shapes, bubbles, markers and legends.
-Highlight is enabled by setting the [`enable`](../api/maps/highlightSettingsModel/#enable) property of [`highlightSettings`](../api/maps/highlightSettingsModel) to "**true**".
+Each shape in the Maps can be highlighted during mouse hover on the Maps elements such as shapes, bubbles, markers and legends.
+Highlight is enabled by setting the [`enable`](../api/maps/highlightSettingsModel/#enable) property of [`highlightSettings`](../api/maps/highlightSettingsModel) to **true**.

 {% tab template= "maps/getting-started", isDefaultActive=true %}